lavancier-f/Birth-Death-Move-process/Data/README.md

 - The post-processed sequences by a Gaussian filtering are: M10_LangerinYFp_09_GaussianWeights.mp4 and M10_Rab11mCherry_09_GaussianWeights.mp4

-- The result of proteins tracking (by Utrack) for the previous sequences are: Utrack_Langerin_GaussianWeights.mp4 and Utrack_Rab11_GaussianWeights.mp4
+- The result of proteins tracking (by the U-track algorithm) for the previous sequences are: Utrack_Langerin_GaussianWeights.mp4 and Utrack_Rab11_GaussianWeights.mp4

 See the article for more details.